HiImFelipe/Rest-API-Showcase/README.md

 # Rest API Showcase

-Showcase of a RESTful API based on an old [rocketseat video](https://www.youtube.com/watch?v=BN_8bCfVp88) but updated to current **ECMAScript** standards (import, export, etc.) and updating it to use a remote MongoDB server.
+Showcase of a RESTful API based on an old [Rocketseat video](https://www.youtube.com/watch?v=BN_8bCfVp88) but updated to current **ECMAScript** standards (import, export, etc.) and updating it to use a remote MongoDB server.

 ## Developer Stack